k0swe/k0swe.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /about
 ---
-This is the personal home page of amateur radio operator K0SWE, a.k.a.
+This is the personal website of amateur radio operator K0SWE, a.k.a.
 Chris.

 I'm a professional software engineer, husband and father.
 I was previously a 25U (radio and IT technician) in the US Army, and graduated from the University of Colorado Boulder with a bachelor's